What are the requirements and alternatives for implementing BIMI with VMC certificates, especially regarding trademark jurisdiction and costs?

 Ask this before paying

-- Logo match: Does the registered mark match the SVG that will be embedded?
+- Logo match: Does the registered or evidenced mark match the SVG that will be embedded?

-- Mailbox reach: Which major mailbox providers currently accept certificates from this issuer?
+- Mailbox reach: Which mailbox providers currently accept certificates from this issuer?

 VMC, CMC, and certificate-free BIMI compared

 The main alternatives are concrete.
-Choose VMC when the verified mark is worth the money.
-Choose CMC when Gmail logo display matters but the trademark is not ready.
-Choose self-asserted BIMI when the cost is unjustified and you accept limited support.
-A deeper CMC versus VMC comparison helps when procurement needs the differences spelled out.
+Choose VMC when the registered mark and verified checkmark justify the cost.
+Choose CMC when Gmail logo display matters and the logo meets an accepted CMC evidence path.
+Choose self-asserted BIMI when certificate cost is unjustified and limited support is acceptable.
+A deeper CMC versus VMC comparison helps when procurement needs the validation differences spelled out.

 |